visciang/dataspecs/README.md

 However, not all Elixir types have natural representations in JSON-like data, for example dates, or don't want to expose their internals (opaque types).

+Refer to the library test suite for more examples.

 ## Installation

 ```elixir